Providing quality promotional products since 1987. Proudly Australian Owned & Operated.

 PMS Colour Chart is a Pantone colour guide here to help you with you choice of colours for printing or embroidery.

-PMS Pantone colours can vary slightly depending on your computer monitors – so for accurate PMS indications it may be best to give us a call if you need confirmation on exact matching of Pantone colours 🙂
+PMS Pantone colours can vary slightly depending on your computer monitors.
+For accurate PMS indications it is best to give us a call if you need confirmation on exact matching of Pantone colours 🙂

 pantone chart bongo page 1